omnia100/Psychic_Bits/README.md

 2- change directory to the project directory contains manage.py
 3- start your local DB by migrating django models using **python manage.py makemigrations**
    then **python manage.py migrate**
+4- matches schedule in in "sideCodes" folder, in order to fill data into the DB, run the scripts inside the folder.
-4- runserver on localhost using the command **python manage.py runserver**
+5- run the server on your localhost using the command **python manage.py runserver**
-5-
+6-

 Notes:
 ---
+1-